Ermy99/covid-misinformation/README.md

 ## Feature Engineering

-In order to apply any machine learning methods, we extracted numerical data by engineering features based on our intution on potential signals within the text.
-These featuers will be normalized to text length where applicable.
+In order to apply any machine learning methods, we extracted numerical data by engineering features based on existing literature on misinformation in news, as well as our intution on potential signals within the text.
+These features will be normalized to text length where applicable.

 ### TF-IDF